Skip to content

 How It Works

-Semanticus CSS uses CSS custom properties defined in three layers:
+Semanticus CSS uses CSS custom properties and container style queries to manage themes:

 1. Light theme (default) — Applied via [data-theme="light"] or :root:not([data-theme="dark"])